Backpacking Recipe: Loaded Mashed Potatoes

 Sourcing the ingredients

-- instant mashed potatoes: from Bob’s Red Mill (no additives, just potatoes!)
+- instant potato flakes: from Bob’s Red Mill (no additives, just potatoes!)

 - freeze-dried cheese: from Packet Gourmet